mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

             This input goes slowly from 0.0 to 1.0 while the stroke is being applied.
 This is related to "stroke duration" and "stroke holdtime" settings.

     *   Direction
             This input defines angle of a stroke, in degrees.
-This is same as tilt-direction in Krita.

     *   Declination
             This input defines the declination of the stylus tilt.
+This is same as tilt-ascension in Krita.

     *   Ascension
             Straight pen ascension.
 When the active tip points to us is 0.
 When the pen turns 90 degrees clockwise is +90.
 When it turn 90 degrees counter clockwise is -90.

-        Ascension and Declination are similar to tilt-elevation in Krita brush engines.
+This is same as tilt-direction in Krita.

     *   Custom
             This is a user defined input.
 It is related to the "customized input" setting.